explodecomputer/pelotas_2015/unix_tutorial/README.md

 ## Further reading

 - This is a great introductory tutorial: [linuxcommand.org](http://linuxcommand.org/)
-- Great forum for questions and answers: [stackoverflow.com](http://www.stackoverflow.com)
+- Very active forum for questions and answers: [stackoverflow.com](http://www.stackoverflow.com)
 - Just google what you need to know, vast amounts of information on all things to do with linux and scripting on the internet